MicrosoftDocs/power-automate-docs/articles/set-up-sequential-approvals.md

 ---
 title: Set up sequential approvals
-description: Discover how to migrate customized Process Mining Power BI reports.
+description: Learn how to set up sequential approvals using an example of getting a vacation request approved.
 author: donums
 contributors:
   - donums